 Weblate can handle all the translation things semi-automatically for you.
-If you will give it push access to your repository, the translations can live without interaction unless some merge conflict occurs.
+If you give it push access to your repository, the translations can happen without interaction unless some merge conflict occurs.

 - Set up your git repository to tell Weblate whenever there is any change, see Notification hooks for information how to do it.

 - Set push URL at your Component configuration in Weblate, this will allow Weblate to push changes to your repository.

 - Enable push on commit on your Project configuration in Weblate, this will make Weblate push changes to your repository whenever they are committed at Weblate.

 - Optionally set up a cron job for